Phonics Blog

 This way, nothing is left to to chance.

-Here I’ll tell you how phonics will turn your child into a confident and competent reader, writer and speller.
+Here I’ll tell you how you can turn your child into a confident and competent reader, writer and speller.
 I’ll advise you on phonics rules, programs, games, worksheets and other activities.

 Follow the step by step instructions and tips I’ve gained from teaching this to hundreds of children and to adults.